 The Internal Revenue Service requires the university to apply U.S. withholding and reporting rules consistent with the U.S. tax status of resident and non-resident aliens.
 Resident aliens are taxed as U.S. citizens, while non-resident aliens are taxed under different withholding and reporting rules.
 Therefore, as part of the application process, the university requires additional information from international students.
 Once an application has been submitted, the Office of Graduate Admissions will email each international applicant with a Web site, login, and password to complete the additional information required by the United States federal government.
 Please provide a valid email address on your application.
 Your application cannot be processed until you have completed this requirement.

-ADMISSION TO TEACHER CERTIFICATION PROGRAMS
+ADMISSION TO POST-BACCALAUREATE EDUCATOR PREPARATION PROGRAMS

 The School of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 The School offers programs that lead to teacher and administrator certification in the state of Connecticut.
 Students who are applying for programs that include Connecticut teacher certification should allow a minimum of six months from receipt of application to admission.